truebluejason/p2e-bot/README.md

 **TODO**

 *Major*
-- [ ] Greeting sequence for user and use `db.createUser` to save him/her to the database
++ Implement a Go-based poller.
-- [ ] Finish implementation of database.js.
++ Host the bot on EC2.

 *Trivial*
-- [ ] Edit remind.js to use `com.sendSubscriptionQuickReply` instead of `com.sendQuickReply`.
++ Edit remind.js to use `com.sendSubscriptionQuickReply` instead of `com.sendQuickReply`.